- Elixir

 alias Curiosum.Authentication.{ Admin, User }, warn: false

-However, this should raise a question if giving an alias without using its benefits is a good idea after all.
+However, this should raise the question of whether giving an alias without using its benefits is a good idea (from my perspective, it's not, and there is a cool way to make the warnings gone from the app).

-One more thing to note is that you can only use an alias in the same lexical scope.
-For example, alias inside of module is not valid outside of it:
+One more thing to note is that you can only use Elixir alias in the same lexical scope.
+For example, an alias inside of Elixir module is not valid outside of it:

 defmodule Curiosum.Authentication do